June 2022

 Results

 The container left Albi in December 2019 to arrive in Bama in February 2020.
-At the same time, the town hall of Bama was faced with the arrival of the Coronavirus and the equipment was stored in a room.
+At the same time, Bama town hall was faced with the arrival of the Coronavirus and the equipment was stored in a room.

-The opening of the library to the public can only be done after the establishment of this management committee guaranteeing the good management of the library and the equipment.
+The library can only be opened to the public after the establishment of this management committee guaranteeing the good management of the library and its equipment.

 Total cost 7 000 €